burn-research/reduced-order-modelling/clustering/README.md

 [idx] = idx_kmeans(X, k)
 ```

-A visualisation of the partitioning according to this method:
+An example visualisation of the partitioning according to this method:

 ![Screenshot](dwgs/idx_kmeans.png)